cs264sp25-homework/team-05/PROPOSAL.md

 # Project Proposal

-We are building an AI-powered cursor-like extension for Google Calendar.
-The extension will allow users to schedule events and tasks, while also getting tips and advice on creating an optimized schedule from a chat feature.
+We are building an AI-powered cursor-like web application for Google Calendar.
+The app will allow users to schedule events and tasks for themselves along with a group of other users, while also getting tips and advice on creating an optimized schedule from a chat feature.

 ## Functional Requirements